Yeganehfrh/B2BNet/README.md

 # B2BNet
-Brain-to-brain coupling is a promising method to investigate the neural underpinnings of multifaceted social phenomena, such as hypnosis.
-In this project, we leverages Inter-brain coupling to quantify shared information across the brains and traces the transmission of information between the hypnotist and the subject.
+In this project, we leverage Inter-brain coupling to quantify shared information across the brains, and more specificly, trace the transmission of information between the people's and the hypnotist's brain.

 ## TODO
 - [x] multioutput model